Convert a ColdFusion Query into a JSON Object

 Common Usage Using Default Settings

-This particular usage supports most of the Kendo Widgets, other than the Kendo Grid or other specialized use cases.
-All of the other arguments are set at default and are not used.
+This particular usage supports most Kendo Widgets, other than the Kendo Grid or other specialized use cases.
+All of the different arguments are set by default and are not used.

 <!--- Convert the query object into JSON using the default parameters of convertCfQuery2JsonStruct method --->